KhiopsML/khiops-doc/docs/tutorials/docker.md

 You will find two images on dockerhub:

 - **khiopsml/khiops-ubuntu**: A minimal installation of Khiops on Ubuntu.
-- **khiopsml/khiops-python**: The same base image with Khiops-Python preinstalled.
+- **khiopsml/khiops-python**: The same base image with the Khiops Python library preinstalled.

 ### Basic Usage